 Here are some of the most popular SQL database systems:

-Oracle is a leading database management system and is used in many different industries.
-It’s particularly popular in fields like data warehousing and online transaction processing.
+- Oracle Database: Oracle is a leading database management system and is used in many different industries.

 To avoid confusion, it’s important to remember that SQL is a language and MySQL is a database management system.